 The location where the company’s statutory records are kept is shown in the registers.
 This location is where the documents are available for public inspection, and therefore it is where a third party could undertake the task of inspecting the records.

-You can keep digital copies of your company’s statutory records or both digital documents and paper versions if you wish.
+You can keep digital copies of your company’s stat register or both digital documents and paper versions if you wish.

 Statutory registers -a valid legal entity